902 Infantry Brigade: Award for completion

+Badge of the "Queen's Tiger Soldier" training course.

 Those who successfully complete the tiger training course receive a military capabilities plate from the queen.
 The metal plate is decorated with a purple heart and the queen's cypher.
 The lower part is a blue ribbon contain the honorific "Tiger Soldier".
 To both sides of the purple heart are tigers soaring above mountains, waves, and clouds.